chesterbr/toronto-transit-time/README.md

 - Pre-fetches the stops from the TTC system.
 - Exposes an endpoint that receives a pair of coordinates and returns the closest stops and the routes served by each of those stops.

-Once we get the routes/stops list, the watch/phone
+That back-end is used only to get the routes/stops list.
+Predictions and service messages are gathered directly from the TTC back-end.

-### Thanks
+### Thank you...

-- To [@bani](https://github.com/bani) for help with images, app name and Pebble development resources (not to mention having a physical Pebble Time Round, which forced me to support it 😭).
+- [@bani](https://github.com/bani) for help with images, app name and Pebble development resources (not to mention having a physical Pebble Time Round, which forced me to support it 😭).
-- To [@cabello](https://github.com/cabello) for the JavaScript tips and contributions.
+- [@cabello](https://github.com/cabello) for the JavaScript tips and contributions.
+- People on the [pebbledev Slack](http://slack.pbldev.io/) for general guidance on my first Pebble app.
-- To the TTC, for offering a service I am pleased to use, and for making the data APIs that made this application possible.
+- [Toronto Transit Comission (TTC)](https://www.ttc.ca/), for offering a service I am pleased to use, and for publishing the APIs that made this application possible.

 ### License